KazimirAlvis/Global-360-Theme/THEME-UPDATES.md

 - If you cut a manual release, keep the same structure for consistency (e.g., `1.0.20251009130545`)

 ### Release History

+#### v1.0.20251024031545 (2025-10-24)
+- Updated the shadow DOM animation to use the same charcoal glow, ensuring the floating CTA never falls back to the old green tint.

 #### v1.0.20251024023045 (2025-10-24)
 - Swapped the pulse glow to a neutral charcoal tint so the floating CTA effect matches the theme palette without the green highlight.